 Ecclesiastes 7:13 tells us to "consider the work of God, for who can make that straight, which He hath made crooked?"

-The Bible is full of examples of nature, used to illustrate truth.
+God's word is full of examples of nature, used to illustrate truth.
 King Solomon pointed to the ant as a teacher of diligence and working together in unity without a dictator.
 (Proverbs 6:6-8) Christ used parables from nature to teach many of His lessons, placing them forever in the memory of His hearers.

 They took the time to examine a little insect, or to notice the intricate beauty of a little flower petal, and each one taught them yet another lesson of God’s character.